DPlayer234/houston-tools/README.md

 # Azur Lane Data Collector

+> [!WARNING]
+> The collector *runs* the game scripts.
+As should be common sense, do not run untrusted code.

 This is a command line tool that loads Azur Lane game scripts and outputs data to be used and displayed by the Discord bot.

 ## Use